The EEA and Norway Grants

-Funding is channelled through 147 programmes in the 15 beneficiary countries.
-Country allocations are based on population size and GDP per capita, making Poland the largest beneficiary state, followed by Romania, Hungary and the Czech Republic.
+Funding is channelled through five priority sectors in the 15 beneficiary countries.
+Country allocations are based on population size and GDP per capita, making Poland the largest beneficiary state, followed by Romania, Hungary and the Bulgaria.

-Each beneficiary country agrees on a set of programmes with the donor countries, based on national needs and priorities and the scope for cooperation with the donor countries.
+Each partner country agrees on a set of programmes with the donor countries, based on national needs and priorities and the scope for cooperation.
 All programmes must adhere to standards relating to human rights, good governance, sustainable development and gender equality.

-In addition, the individual Memorandum of Understanding with each country lays down the guidelines and specify special concerns for individual programmes or for the grant scheme as whole.
+In addition, the individual Memorandum of Understanding with each country lays down the guidelines and specifies any special concerns for individual programmes or for the grant scheme as whole.
 Inclusion of minorities and improving the situation of the Roma are examples of special concerns.

 Grants are available for national and local authorities, NGOs and civil society organisations, private and public enterprises, educational and research institutions, students and teaching staff and social partners.